sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 The resulting resource definitions represent Sensu's recommended configuration for the integration.

+## Use secrets in integrations

+The Sensu Catalog integrations are preconfigured to use Sensu's `Env` secrets provider for sensitive information the integrations might require, like passwords and API tokens.

 ### Duplicate integrations and existing resources

 You can reuse the same integration as long as all resource definitions have unique names.

-When you install an integration, Sensu checks your existing resources before creating the new resources.
+When you install an integration, Sensu checks your existing resources before creating new resources.
-If Sensu finds an existing resource with the same name, the configuration wizard will prompt you to either:

-- Provide a unique name for the new resources.
+If Sensu finds an existing resource with the same name, the configuration wizard will prompt you to either change the names of the existing resources or acknowledge that the new resources should overwrite the existing resources.

+If you want to keep the existing resources, use the [Sensu API][11] to change their names with PUT requests.
-- Acknowledge that the new resources should overwrite the existing resources.
+Otherwise, click **OVERWRITE** to replace the existing resources with the new resources.

 {{< figure src="/images/rename_overwrite_prompt.gif" alt="Summary page of configuration wizard for a Sensu Catalog integration" link="/images/rename_overwrite_prompt.gif" target="_blank" >}}